Honors Program

 Recruitment and Admission

-- Students are recruited and apply to the program in the fall of their junior year.
-Applications are due Monday, October 24th.
+• Students are recruited and apply to the program in the fall of their junior year.
+Applications are due Wednesday, October 16th, by 5pm.

-- Applications are reviewed by the department honors committee and should include: a one-page statement from the student explaining his/her interest in the program, a letter of nomination from a department faculty member, the student's transcript and a course paper written by the student that best represents his or her work.
+• Applications are reviewed by the department faculty honors committee and should include: 1) a one-page statement from the student explaining the applicant’s interest in the program, 2) a letter of nomination from a department faculty member, 3) the student's transcript, and 4) a course paper written by the student that best represents their work.

 Program Requirements